aQute-os/org.eclipse.ot.rsa/org.eclipse.ot.rsa.example/readme.md

 A short explanation of some of the used bundles:

-* biz.aQute.gogo.commands.provider – Provides useful gogo commands, especially srv!
-* biz.aQute.rsa.test.api  – The API bundle for the HelloWorld service
+* org.eclipse.ot.rsa.api  – The API bundle for the HelloWorld service
-* biz.aQute.rsa.test.provider – The implementation of the HelloWorld service
+* org.eclipse.ot.rsa.example.provider – The implementation of the HelloWorld service
-* biz.aQute.rsa.test.consumer – A gogo bundle that configures the cluster can call the hello world service
+* org.eclipse.ot.rsa.example.consumer – A gogo bundle that configures the cluster can call the hello world service
+* org.eclipse.ot.rsa.example.api – API
-* biz.aQute.rsagogo – A number of commands to query the Remote Service Admin `members` and cluster info.
+* org.eclipse.ot.rsa.gogo – A number of commands to query the Remote Service Admin `members` and cluster info.
 Especially `rexports` and `rimports` are cool.
-* com.paremus.cluster.api – Provides the cluster APIs
+* org.eclipse.ot.rsa.api – Provides the cluster & distributed APIs
-* com.paremus.discovery.cluster – This contains a cluster manager.
-Not sure how it really works
+* org.eclipse.ot.rsa.cluster.gossip.provider – Provides a cluster discovery
-* com.paremus.dosgi.api – Proprietary API for the distribution provider
-* com.paremus.dosgi.net – The implementation of the distribution provider
+* org.eclipse.ot.rsa.distribution.provider – The implementation of the distribution provider
-* com.paremus.dosgi.topology.common – API to the topology manager
+* org.eclipse.ot.rsa.topology.promiscuous.provider – API to the topology manager
-* com.paremus.dosgi.topology.simple – A promiscuous topology manager
-* com.paremus.gossip.netty – A cluster discovery model based on initial peers and a gossiping between the peers to discover the complete cluster.
+* org.eclipse.ot.rsa.topology.cluster.provider – A topology manager based on the cluster API
-* org.paremus.netty.tls – Communication provider for DOSGI and the gossup discovery.
+* org.eclipse.ot.rsa.tls.netty.provider – Communication provider for DOSGI and the gossup discovery.
 This allows central handling of certificates
+* biz.aQute.gogo.commands.provider – Provides useful gogo commands, especially srv!